SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/host-process-metrics.md

         * URL - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.
         * **Do not modify** the following values set by this Telegraf configuration as it will cause the Sumo Logic app to not function correctly.
            * data_format = “carbon2” In the output plugins section, which is `[[outputs.sumologic]]`, This indicates that metrics should be sent in the carbon2 format to Sumo Logic.
-        * For other optional parameters refer to [the respective plugin](#input-plugins)documentation for configuring the input plugins for Telegraf.
+        * For other optional parameters refer to the respective plugin documentation [listed here](#collecting-metrics-for-host-and-processes) for configuring the input plugins for Telegraf.
         * For all other parameters, see [this doc](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md#agent) for more parameters that can be configured in the Telegraf agent globally.

 Once you have finalized your `telegraf.conf` file, you can start or reload the telegraf service using instructions from the [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).